Shiori1203/hello-world/README.md

 Day 28: 23/12/2017

 Today's Progress:
 Just added profile pic on About Me and tried to implement bootstrap grid system but it doesn't work.
-No GIF for today :O
+No GIF to apload for today :O